Servant of the People: Party winning the 2019 presidential and parliamentary election

-In late December 2018 Zelenskyy was declared a presidential candidate from the party at the 2019 presidential election.
+In late December 2018, Zelenskyy was declared a presidential candidate from the party at the 2019 presidential election.
 While lagging behind in January 2019, Zelenskyy began to lead the polls by March.
 He would go on to win the first round of the presidential elections, taking first place and moving on to the run off against incumbent President Poroshenko on 21 April 2019, winning the election with over 73% of the votes cast.
 Zelenskyy stated that the party would enter a coalition government with neither the Petro Poroshenko Bloc nor Opposition Platform — For Life.

-In his inauguration speech to parliament on 20 May 2019 President Zelenskyy dissolved parliament and decreed an early election to be held on 21 July 2019.
+In his inauguration speech to parliament on 20 May 2019, President Zelenskyy dissolved parliament and decreed an early election to be held on 21 July 2019.
 On 27 May 2019 Dmytro Razumkov was appointed as party chairman in place of Ivan Bakanov.
 Oleksandr Kornienko had been made head of the party's election headquarters, and Mykhailo Fedorov was installed as the party's chief of digital strategies.
 On 2 June 2019, the registration of potential candidates to run for the party in majority constituencies during the 2019 Ukrainian parliamentary election ended.
-Party leader Razumkov assured on 7 June 2019 that no incumbent MPs would be on the party list for the 2019 parliamentary election, but that the election list would consist of "new ambitious politicians."
+Party leader Razumkov assured on 7 June 2019 that no incumbent MPs would be on the party list for the 2019 parliamentary election, but that the election list would consist of "new ambitious politicians".

 The party held its first congress on 9 June 2019.
 It took place in Kyiv's Hryshko National Botanical Garden and was attended by President Zelenskyy and party leader Razumkov, among others.
-During the congress the first names of the party's majority constituency candidates and the 97 candidates of the nationwide closed party list were made public.
-Well-known names in the nationwide party list were: Olympic athletes Olha Saladukha, Vadym Gutzeit and Zhan Beleniuk and long-term CEO of 1+1 Media Group Oleksandr Tkachenko.
-Three days later Gutzeit and two other candidates had withdrawn themselves from the election, whilst a fourth was excluded from the list "after additional checks".
+During the congress, the first names of the party's majority constituency candidates and the 97 candidates of the nationwide closed party list were made public.
+Well-known names in the nationwide party list were: Olympic athletes Olha Saladukha, Vadym Gutzeit, Zhan Beleniuk and long-term CEO of 1+1 Media Group Oleksandr Tkachenko.
+Three days later, Gutzeit and two other candidates had withdrawn themselves from the election, whilst a fourth was excluded from the list "after additional checks".
 During the post-primaries, press and activists highlighted the most controversial representatives of the party, such as Oleksandr Dubinsky and Max Buzhanskiy.
-Neither of them was withdrawn from the final list of the party after the registration deadlines.
-The party excluded seven candidates from its list on 7 July 2019; five candidates were removed “as a result of information submitted [to the party] via the website and chat bot”, whilst two others requested to be removed from the list, including the No. 31 candidate.
+Neither of them were withdrawn from the final list of the party after the registration deadlines.
+The party excluded seven candidates from its list on 7 July 2019; five candidates were removed "as a result of information submitted [to the party] via the website and chat bot", whilst two others requested to be removed from the list, including the No. 31 candidate.
 On 19 July 2019, the leader of the Movement of New Forces party Mikheil Saakashvili called on his supporters to vote for the Servant of the People party at the parliamentary election.